 After configuring BPSim parameters for some BPMN Elements, run the Validation model.
-Any BPMN or BPSim
+Any BPMN or BPSim errors/warnings will be displayed in the System Output window.
+Fix the issues according to messages.

 Then we are ready for the next topic: BPSim Execute Page.